 Can You Still Sue if You Signed a Liability Waiver in Florida?

 Today more than ever, many of the things we do require the use of a contract.
 Everything from participating in a marathon and rock climbing to playing sports requires signing a contract.
 In most of these contracts, there are liability waiver clauses all participants must agree to before they can partake in the specific activity.
 As you will see in this article, waivers exist to protect service providers from liability by limiting your right to sue.
 However, signing a waiver does not always bar you from filing a claim against business or operation for any injuries you suffer.
+What is a liability waiver and can you sue a Miami jet ski company or boat company for injuries if you’ve signed one?
 Miami personal injury lawyer Prosper Shaked discusses more about liability waivers and the possibility of suing after signing one.

 What is a Liability Waiver?